What are Side Effects of Anxiety Medications?

 Anxiety medications are well known in human social circles as a means to reduce stress levels or the anxiousness associated with those stress levels.
 These types of medications are being sought more often these days for some of the same types of behaviors in canines.
 While some work quite well in some animals, some do not and still, others can be dangerous or even fatal for your beloved canine family member.

 Side effects can be defined as adverse reactions to a substance.
 Anxiety medications are defined as medications given to calm, relax and modify anxiousness in canines.

 Anxiety in your dog can be displayed in a number of ways or behaviors.
-Here are some which you may be experiencing in your pet and you may be unaware that they could be anxiety manifestations:
+Here are some examples.
+Many owners are unaware that they could be anxiety manifestations:

 Some of the side effects of the anxiety medication can include: